emb-riscv/specs-markdown/interrupt-controller.md

 | [1] | `pending` | 1s | When 1 is written, the `pending` status bit is cleared. |
 | [7-2] ||| Reserved |

+> <sup>The alternative to packing all status and control bits related to an interrupt in a word would be to have separate multi-word fields with status, enable, disable, set pending, clear pending, active bits.
+It was considered that the packed solution is easier to use in software.</sup>

 ### Usage

 Individual interrupts are enabled by setting the `status.enabled` bit and are disabled by clearing the `enabled` bit.
 To be effective, interrupts must also have non-zero priorities.